jbossorg/jira-jenkins-gadget/README.md

 'Gadget to show Jenkins/Hudson build status' JIRA plugin
 =====================================================

-This is a plugin for Atlassian JIRA with Gadget that allows to show status of defined build from Jenkins/Hudson server on JIRA Dashboard and other Gadget containers.
+This is a plugin for Atlassian JIRA with Gadget that allows to show status of defined build from Jenkins/Hudson server on JIRA Dashboard.

 Installation
 -------------